Graph display

 Change the visibility of data points, symbols, and lines connecting data points in a line graph.

-1. Go to Graph Tools Drawer and click Properties to open the Line Graph Properties menu.
+Go to the Graph Tools drawer and select Properties and select Properties to open the Line Graph Properties menu. to open the Line Graph Properties menu.

 Find the coordinates of a single point